green-coding-solutions/cloud-energy/README.md

 ```

 # Use
-You must call the python file `model.py`.
-This file is designed to accept
+You must call the python file `linear_model.py` or `xgboost_model.py`.
-streaming inputs.
+This file is designed to accept streaming inputs.

 A typical call with a streaming binary that reports CPU Utilization could look like
 so:
 ```
-$ ./static-binary | python3 model.py --tdp 240
+$ ./static-binary | python3 linear_model.py --tdp 240
 191.939294374113
 169.99632303510703
 191.939294374113